tapdata/tapdata-docs/docs/prerequisites/mq-and-middleware/kafka-enhanced.md

 :::tip

-Kafka Enhanced support will be available in the upcoming version 3.15.
+Kafka Enhanced will be available in the upcoming version 3.15.

 :::